Beyond Scale: The Diversity Coefficient as a Data Quality Metric for Variability in Natural Language Data: Using the Diversity Coefficient in Practice: Setting Batch Size and Network Parameters

 We vary the batch size and observe the impact on the diversity coefficient.
 For the same number of batches (200) and probe network (pretrained, fine-tuned GPT-2), we computed the diversity coefficient of C4 for batch sizes of 128, 256, 512, and 1024, and plot the results in Figure \ref{fig:batchsize_network_experiments} (left).

 We test the following probe network configurations to measure the diversity coefficient of C4 and of WikiText-103: 1.
 Pretrained GPT-2 with fine-tuning, 2.
 Pretrained GPT-2 without fine-tuning, 3.
 Randomly initialized GPT-2 with fine-tuning, 4.
 Randomly initialized GPT-2 without fine-tuning.
 Since using a random and/or non fine-tuned network is more resource efficient and easily accessible in practice, our motivation is to assess the necessity of using pre-trained and fine-tuned probe network, which is the original configuration used for Task2Vec in \cite{task2vec}.
 We aim to determine if a good approximation of diversity can be computed without fine-tuning.
-We plot the diversity of coefficients measured using each of the four probe network configurations in Figure \ref{fig:batchsize_network_experiments} (right).
+This setting is shown in Figure \ref{fig:batchsize_network_experiments} (right).